rougier/scientific-visualization-book/rst/showcase.rst

 :raw-latex:`\fullpagefigure{showcases/contour-dropshadow.png}`
 :raw-latex:`\phantomsection \addcontentsline{toc}{chapter}{Filled contours with dropshadows}`

-**Filled contours with dropshadows** is a nice effet that allows you to use a sequential colormap (here Viridis) while distinguishing positive and negative values.
+**Filled contours with dropshadows** is a nice effect that allows you to use a sequential colormap (here Viridis) while distinguishing positive and negative values.
 If you look closely at the figure, you can see that the drop shadow is external for positive values and